balenaltd/handbook/Meetings.md

 This is the call where all resin team join once per week and talks, shares and gets notified of the most important things that occurred last week and plans for the next week.
 It’s mandatory for everyone to be there and it’s usually held on Tuesdays.
 Led by @alexandrosm

 ## Architecture Call
-This call is about the architectural stuff of resin.
+This call is about the architectural stuff of balena.
 Led by @lekkas and @petrosagg

 ## Devices Call
 This call is about the issues, problems, solutions, and ideas of the devices that are supported or planned to be supported.
 Led by @agherzan